 The instructor teaching this course holds the exclusive right to distribute, modify, post, and reproduce course materials, including all written materials, study guides, lectures, assignments, exercises, and exams.
 Some of the course content may be downloadable, but you should not distribute, post, or alter the instructor’s intellectual property.
 While you are permitted to take notes on the online materials and lectures posted for this course for your personal use, you are not permitted to re-post in another forum, distribute, or reproduce content from this course without the express written permission of the instructor.

-GroupMe and Other External Messaging Platforms
+External Messaging Platforms

 You may receive emails from other students about joining GroupMe, Discord, or similar external group messaging platforms for individual classes via Canvas.
 Even though invitations to join the group may be issued through Canvas, this does not imply the endorsement of the course instructor.
 While these platforms can be an effective way of contacting classmates and clarifying information related to the course, they can also be sources of unauthorized information sharing or collaboration.
 Collaborative effort on assignments, quizzes, and exams, including sharing or discussing answers when the instructor has not expressly authorized collaboration, is considered cheating.
-If academic dishonesty occurs via a messaging platform, everyone involved in the thread may be found responsible for academic misconduct since membership in the group suggests that that they have been able to view the information shared.
+If academic dishonesty occurs via a messaging platform, everyone involved in the thread may be found responsible for academic misconduct since membership in the group suggests that each person has been able to view the information shared.

 Copyright